michaelkolesidis/fractal-mountain/README.md

 ## Description

-<p>A single triangle transforms into a mountain.
+A single triangle transforms into a mountain.
 An equilateral triangle and recursively subdividing it into smaller and smaller triangles.
 As each triangle is subdivided, each new midpoint generated is raised or lowered by a random amount.
 Made with p5.js.

+Rotation can be controlled with mouse.

-<p>Double-click anywhere to enter fullscreen mode, double-click again (or press ESC) to leave fullscreen mode.</p>
+Double-click anywhere to enter fullscreen mode, double-click again (or press ESC) to leave fullscreen mode.